Map | Mobile SDK | Urbi Documentation

 To remove objects from the map, use removeObject() and removeObjects().
 To remove all objects, call the removeAll() method.

 To add a marker to the map, create a Marker object, specifying the required options (MarkerOptions), and pass it to the addObject() method of the object manager.
-The most important settings are the coordinates of the marker and its icon.

 // UIImage